Training and Retraining

 - Training and retraining: Employers must provide training to employees who perform work on scaffolds.
 This training should be provided before the employee starts working on the scaffold, and it should also be provided whenever there is a change in scaffold operations or equipment that could present a new hazard.

-- Topics covered: The training program should specific for the type of scaffold being used and cover the nature of electrical hazards, fall hazards, falling object hazards, proper use of the scaffold, the correct procedures for handling materials on the scaffold, and the proper use of personal fall arrest systems and guardrail systems.
+- Topics covered: The training program should specify the type of scaffold being used and cover the nature of electrical hazards, fall hazards, falling object hazards, proper use of the scaffold, the correct procedures for handling materials on the scaffold, and the proper use of personal fall arrest systems and guardrail systems.

 - Competent person: A competent person must supervise and conduct the training and ensure that employees understand the training.
 The competent person should have adequate knowledge, skills, abilities (KSAs), and experience to identify hazards associated with scaffolds and the authority to take corrective measures to eliminate those hazards.